appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 > Multiple `dataFields` are not applicable for `term` and `geo` queries.

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/FTOsW5jSBOzeNWEZy6FL"  style="width:100%; height:100%; border:1px solid; overflow:hidden;"  title="rs-playground-Nbpi1vkkywun82Z8aqFP" ></iframe>
+<iframe src="https://play.reactivesearch.io/embed/FTOsW5jSBOzeNWEZy6FL"  style="width:100%; height:100%; border:1px solid; overflow:hidden;min-height:400px;"  title="rs-playground-Nbpi1vkkywun82Z8aqFP" ></iframe>

 ### fieldWeights [deprecated]

 To set the search weight for the database fields, useful when you are using more than one [dataField](/docs/search/reactivesearch-api/reference/#datafield).
 This prop accepts an array of `floats`.
 A higher number implies a higher relevance weight for the corresponding field in the search results.